enricoros/big-AGI/docs/config-browse.md

 You can also browse to [http://127.0.0.1:9222](http://127.0.0.1:9222) to see the Browserless debug viewer and configure some options.

+Note: if you are using `docker-compose`, please see the [docker/docker-compose-browserless.yaml](docker/docker-compose-browserless.yaml) file for an example on how to run `big-AGI` and Browserless simultaneously in a single application.

 ### 🌐 Your own Chrome browser

 ***EXPERIMENTAL - UNTESTED*** - You can use your own Chrome browser as a browsing service, by configuring it to expose